lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 BICR configuration
 ==================

-The nRF54H20 PDK BICR configuration can be found in the board configuration directory (:file:`boards/arm/nrf54h20dk_nrf54h20/`).
+The nRF54H20 PDK BICR configuration can be found in the board configuration directory as :file:`boards/arm/nrf54h20dk_nrf54h20/nrf54h20soc1_pdk_bicr.dtsi`.
 This file is used by the |NCS| build system to generate a corresponding HEX file.
-You can start from this file when editing the values of the :file:`bicr.toml` file inside your custom board folder (:file:`boards/arm/your_custom_board`), according to your board configuration.
+You can start from this file when editing the values of the devicetree properties inside your custom board folder (:file:`boards/arm/your_custom_board`), according to your board configuration.

 Generating the BICR binary
 ==========================

-When running ``west build``, the build system runs the BICR configuration TOML through `nrf-regtool`_ to create the relevant HEX file (:file:`bicr.hex`) at build time.
+When running ``west build``, the build system runs the BICR devicetree node through `nrf-regtool`_ to create the relevant HEX file (:file:`bicr.hex`) at build time.
 Based on the peripheral definition extracted from the nRF54H20 SVD file, the modified registers from the configuration are mapped into their relevant position in memory.

 .. note::
-   If the build system cannot locate the :file:`bicr.toml` file inside your custom board folder, or if you did not create the file, the BICR generation cannot progress, and the build system will skip it.
+   If the build system cannot locate the ``bicr`` node inside your custom board's devicetree, or if you did not create a custom :file:`.dtsi` file for it, the BICR generation cannot progress, and the build system will skip it.

-You can find the generated :file:`bicr.hex` file in the :file:`build_dir/zephyr/bicr/` directory.
+You can find the generated :file:`bicr.hex` file in the :file:`build_dir/zephyr/`.
+The presence of a ``bicr`` node in the application devicetree will automatically trigger a build of the BICR binary, and will place this file alongside the other binary outputs such as ``zephyr.hex`` and ``uicr.hex``.

 Flashing the BICR binary
 ========================